Preparing for Your Appointment

 • Exfoliate the lip area using a gentle lip scrub the morning of your appointment.
 Immediately hydrate with moisturizing lip balm.

-Preparing for Your Luxe Henna Brow Procedure
+Preparing for Your Henna Brow Procedure

-Preparing for Your Luxe Henna Brow Procedure
+Preparing for Your Henna Brow Procedure

 Please avoid the Henna Brow procedure if you have any of these conditions: